elixirschool/elixirschool/vi/lessons/advanced/escripts.md

 Hi
 ```

-That's it, we've built our first executable in Elixir using escript.
+That's it.
+We've built our first executable in Elixir using escript.